 This course is the capstone course for the Women's and Gender Studies major.
 Students are expected to use the expertise gained from their previous WGS courses to research and write their senior theses.
-Drawing on the methodologies and theories learned in previously taken courses, students work in a small focused seminar that emphasizes not only their own work, but also critiquing the work of their peers.
+Drawing on the methodologies and theories learned in previously taken courses, students work in a small focused seminar that not only emphasizes their own work but also constructively critiques the work of their peers.
 Students will produce a research paper (25+ pages) applying feminist theories and methodologies.
 In addition, they will share their work with other students, providing analysis and critiques of one another's papers in progress.